-Special Counsel Mueller says charging Trump was 'not an option' due to policy
+Mueller says he could not charge Trump as Congress weighs impeachment

 “The Constitution requires a process other than the criminal justice system to formally accuse a sitting President of wrongdoing,” Mueller said as he announced his resignation from the Justice Department.

-Democrats in Congress are debating whether to try to move ahead with impeachment, an effort that is almost certain to fall short in the Republican-controlled Senate.
+Democrats in Congress are debating whether to try to move ahead with impeachment, even though the Republican-controlled Senate would be unlikely to convict the president and remove him from office.

-The White House and several top Republicans said it was time to move on to other matters, while several Democratic presidential candidates called for impeachment.
+The White House and several top Republicans responded to Mueller’s comments on Wednesday by saying it was time to move on to other matters, while several Democratic presidential candidates called for impeachment.

-“What Robert Mueller basically did was return an impeachment referral,” Senator Kamala Harris said on Twitter.
+Although Mueller never used the word “impeachment” in his statement, Senator Kamala Harris, who is seeking the Democratic nomination, said on Twitter: “What Robert Mueller basically did was return an impeachment referral.”

+Jerrold Nadler, the Democratic chairman of the House of Representatives Judiciary Committee, said he would hold Trump “accountable” but declined to say whether he would bring impeachment charges or whether he would force Mueller to testify before Congress.

 A redacted version of Mueller’s report was published in April, concluding that Russia repeatedly interfered in the 2016 election and that Trump’s election campaign had multiple contacts with Russian officials, but did not establish a criminal conspiracy with Moscow to win the White House.